Top 5 Analytics Use Cases For Insurance Companies

 Social media can be integrated with the customer portal to offer ease of use, as well as collect important customer data points.
 For example, Kroodle, a Dutch insurance company, has enabled its customers to interact with and login directly with their Facebook credentials, and request for services, providing seamless customer connectivity.
 Social media data can also be utilized by insuretech companies to investigate fraud - by comparing the social media activity of insurers with claims records.

 4. Improve Customer Service

-24*7 chatbots are helping people who use the app have engaging and hassle-free experiences with insurertech companies.
+24*7 chatbots are helping people who use the app have engaging and hassle-free experiences with insure tech companies.
 It is estimated that by 2025, 95% of all customer-facing interactions across industries will be done with the help of chatbots.
-Legacy insurance companies are also rapidly innovating, to expand beyond their core offerings, and to address the rapid explosion in consumer needs, demands and digitalization by devising innovative products and delivering superior customer experience.
+Legacy insurance companies are also rapidly innovating, to expand beyond their core offerings, and addressing the rapid explosion in consumer needs, demands and digitalization by devising innovative products and delivering superior customer experience.
 Instant and quick claims disbursal processed aided by AI, transforms the customer experiences and lowers the operational costs.
 Disruptive insuretech players, such as Lemonade, are using automation, chat bots, and analytics in insurance to process vast amounts of customer historical data for effectively handle underwriting inspections, aid the customer service representatives in settling claims in a matter of minutes, and helping them to be really well aligned with their consumers

 5. Streamline Sales, Marketing and Distribution